lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 **Note:** we use `; exit 0` because we get errors and npm thinks something bad is going on.
 Try remove it and see.
 You might not use this if you want to use the exit code of ESLint for anything.
 Consider writing a separate script for that.
-The `eslint .` means we will lint every file in this directory.
+The `eslint .` means we will lint every file (by default files with the `.js` extension) in this directory.

 You can now lint easily using npm with `npm run lint`.
-You should now get a nice list of the errors and warning we specified:
+You should now get a nice list of the errors and the warning we specified:

 ```
 > test@1.0.0 lint /Users/Lauritz/Downloads/test